jjennammari/kickoff42.nvim/README.md

 ## Introduction

-This is a NeoVim template I created based on the work I did to my own NeoVim configuration, with the intent of being used in the 42School environment.
+This is a Neovim template I created based on the work I did to my own Neovim configuration, with the intent of being used in the 42School environment.

 You can of course use it outside of the 42 school environment (or even if you are not a 42 student), just ignore the 42 part of the installation and configuration.

-This is supposed to be a NeoVim template that is:
+This is supposed to be a Neovim template that is:

 - minimal
 - modular and easy to edit